 The Company was incorporated under the laws of the State of Nevada on October 6, 1997.
 The Company for the past several years has had no activity.
-Cactus Ventures, Inc. (the "Company) is a shell entity that is in the market for a merger with an appropriate company.
+The Company is a shell entity that is in the market for a merger with an appropriate company.